- Create a qi-field.

-2. Lie with the back on bed, naturally stretch the legs flatly.
+- Lie on the bed on your back, naturally stretch the legs out straight.

-4. Massage the upper abdomen with the two hands move together in clockwise direction (up, left, down, right).
+- Massage the upper abdomen with the two hands moving together in clockwise direction (up, left, down, right).

 Keep the mind (attention) inside upon the motions of the central qi, following the circling of the hands, neither promoting nor forgetting.